sahadnk72/sahadnk72.github.io/_posts/2018-12-12-office-subd.md

 ### Second Issue:

 Microsoft uses WS Federation for it's implementation of a centralized login system for most of the applications including Outlook, Sway, Microsoft Store etc. WS Fed is similar to Oauth.
 `wreply` in WS Fed is the counterpart of `redirect_url` in Oauth.
-If you read Nir Goldshlager's <a href="http://nirgoldshlager.blogspot.com/" Facebook Oauth bug series></a>, you will understand the dangers of not using an exact URL match (or not properly validating) for wreply or redirect_url wherever possible.
+If you read about Nir Goldshlager's <a href="http://nirgoldshlager.blogspot.com/">Facebook Oauth bug series</a>, you will understand the dangers of not using an exact URL match (or not properly validating) for wreply or redirect_url wherever possible.
 Here in this case, Microsoft was allowing any subdomains of office.com (*.office.com) to be a valid wreply URI.